stackbit-projects/sierra-landing-a7ff6/content/about.md

 ## Our Story

-Established in 2021, Sierra Research is a leading  engineering and research organisation focused on delivering high-performance blockchain applications in and around the Decentralised Finance vertical.
+Established in 2021, Sierra Research is a leading  engineering and research organisation focused on delivering high-performance blockchain applications in and around the Decentralised Finance (DeFi) vertical.

-In our journey to further the state of blockchain development and adoption we've brought together a talented, diligent and passionate collection of individuals to build the future of
+In our journey to further the state of blockchain development and adoption we've brought together a talented, diligent and passionate team to build what we believe will be the future of the decentralised web.